marisereda/goit-icecream/README.md

 The **Ice Cream** project is a landing website sample, developed using HTML, SCSS.

-The project demonstrates the use of responsive design, and CSS animation effects.
+The project demonstrates the use of responsive design and CSS animation effects.

 ## There were used: